severin-lemaignan/attention-tracker/README.md

  following ROS- < distro > package dependencies, where
 < distro > is the ROS distribution in your machine.

+The code has been tested up to ROS noetic, but should work for any ROS1 distribution.

 For example, this is the case for ROS-kinetic distribution:
 ```
 sudo apt-get install ros-kinetic-roscpp ros-kinetic-tf ros-kinetic-std-msgs ros-kinetic-visualization-msgs ros-kinetic-sensor-msgs ros-kinetic-cv-bridge ros-kinetic-image-transport ros-kinetic-image-geometry
 ```

-The compilation of the ROS wrapper is enable by default.
-You can disable it with:
+The compilation of the ROS wrapper is disabled by default.
+You can enable it with:

 ```
-cmake -DWITH_ROS=OFF
+cmake -DWITH_ROS=ON
 ```

 ### Usage